 Grants, Awards and prices

-I am working at the Norwegian University of Life Sciences (NMBU) in the laboratory of Prof Finn-Arne Weltzien.
-His lab is well equiped with a big fish facility and many important equipments such as in situ hybridization robots, advance fluorescent microscopes, and a setup for patch clamp and laser uncaging.
+I am working at the Norwegian University of Life Sciences (NMBU) in the laboratory established previously by Prof Finn-Arne Weltzien.
+Our lab is well equiped with a big fish facility and many important equipments such as in situ hybridization robots, advance fluorescent microscopes, and a setup for patch clamp and laser uncaging.
 Through NMBU, the lab has also access to other advance equipments such as confoncal microscopes.

 The lab is currently composed by several researchers, post doc, PhD students and one engineer, all coming from different countries.